-All flavors of our Certified Organic Bitters have the same serving size and usage guidelines.
+All flavors of Urban Moonshine's Certified Organic Bitters have the same serving size and usage guidelines.

-If using the refillable, travel-sized spray bottle, we recommend spritzing directly onto the tongue 6 times before or after meals, or as needed to relieve bloating and indigestion.* 6 sprays is equal to ¼ teaspoon.
+If using the refillable, travel-sized mouth spray bottle, we recommend spraying directly into the mouth on the tongue 7 times before or after meals, or as needed to relieve bloating and indigestion.* 7 sprays is equal to ¼ teaspoon.
 There are about 12.5 servings in a ½ oz.
-(15mL) spray bottle.
+(15mL) mouth spray bottle.

-If using the 2oz. dropper bottle, we recommend starting with ½ dropper full directly on the tongue. ½ of a dropper is equal to ¼ teaspoon.
+If using the 2oz. dropper bottle, we recommend starting with 1 dropper full directly on the tongue.
+1 dropper is equal to ¼ teaspoon.
 There are approximately 49 servings in a 2oz.
 (59.1mL) dropper bottle.